 These feature large bowls, larger than you'd expect, that are broad and deep in order to serve berries and salads.
 This could be achieved with a different type of spoon but whatever.
 We're too far gone already.
 Spoons for everything!
 These are often slotted to drain juices too.

 These have a large and flat bowl, perforated to drop off crumbs, in order to serve bonbons, nuts, and other dry, crumbling foods.
-You could almost consider these a spatula, to some degree.
+You could almost consider these one of the types of spatulas, to some degree.

 These are meant from scooping out chutneys from a communal dish so we aren't just digging our hands in the mango chutney.
 These days you only find them in matching sets with a spoon holder and lidded dish to hold the chutneys.

 Designed a lot of times with a point and a shaped edge to facilitate the scooping of jelly or jam from a jelly jar.
 The cloud shaped edges (or other shapes) give the fruit preserves a nice shape once served to a plate or bowl.

 A ladle is has a long handle and a huge, deep bowl.
 The handle as attached at a steep angle so you can dip down into a pot of soup or gruel and get enough in one scoop to almost fill a bowl when serving.